Automated Sensitivity Analysis for Probabilistic Loops: Introduction

 In a nutshell, our technique computes exact closed-form solutions for the sensitivities of (higher) moments of program variables for all, possibly infinitely many, loop iterations.
-We utilize algebraic techniques in probabilistic loop analysis to model moments of program variables with linear recurrences, so-called \emph{moment recurrences}~\cite{polar,BartocciKS19}.
+Higher moments are necessary to recover/estimate the value distributions of probabilistic loop variables and hence these moments help in inferring valuable sensitivity information for the variance or skewness.
+In our work, we utilize algebraic techniques in probabilistic loop analysis to model moments of program variables with linear recurrences, so-called \emph{moment recurrences}~\cite{polar,BartocciKS19}.
 However, {moment recurrences} do not support loops with intricate polynomial arithmetic, such as the loop in Figure~\ref{fig:running:2}.
 To overcome this limitation, we propose the notion of \emph{sensitivity recurrences}, which shortcut computing closed-forms for variable moments and directly model sensitivities via linear recurrence equations.
 In Figure~\ref{fig:running:2}, the program variable $w$ is independent of the parameter $p$.
 By exploiting the independence of program variables from parameters, \emph{sensitivity recurrences} enable the exact sensitivity analysis for loops such as Figure~\ref{fig:running:2}.
 We characterize a class of probabilistic loops for which we prove \emph{sensitivity analysis via sensitivity recurrences} to be sound and complete.

 \paragraph{\bf Our contributions.} We integrate symbolic computation, in particular symbolic summation and partial derivation, in combination with methods from probability theory into the landscape of probabilistic program reasoning.
 In particular, we argue that recurrence-based loop analysis yields a fully automated and precise way to derive sensitivity information over unknown symbolic parameters in probabilistic loops.
 As such, our paper brings the following main contributions: \begin{itemize} \item We propose a fully automated approach for the sensitivity analysis of probabilistic loops based on \emph{moment recurrences} (Section~\ref{section:sensitvity:admissible}). \item We introduce \emph{sensitivity recurrences} and an algorithm for sensitivity analysis going beyond \emph{moment recurrences} (Section~\ref{section:sensitvity:non-admissible}, Algorithm~\ref{alg:sensitivity-recurrences}). \item We provide a precise characterization of the class of probabilistic loops for which \emph{sensitivity recurrences} are provably sound and complete (Theorem~\ref{thm:sensitivity-computable}). \item We describe an experimental evaluation demonstrating the feasibility of our techniques on many interesting probabilistic programs (Section~\ref{sec:evaluation}). \end{itemize}